 Required.
 Middlebury College recommends visa applications be sent to the Boston consulate which does not require a FBI background check.
 There is also a consulate in Philadelphia.
 Students should not apply through the consulate in Washington, DC, as it requires FBI clearance which takes several months.

 - Fees: Students pay Haverford tuition only to Haverford College.
 Haverford will then be responsible for submitting payments to the program.

 A minimum of two years of college level Spanish is required.
 A semester of coursework in literature or culture at the 200 level is required.
 Students must be enrolled in a Spanish course the semester prior to study abroad.

 La Serena, Concepción and Valparaíso students should be independent, as well as comfortable in an international setting, since these programs offer little on-site help for study abroad students due to the low number of international students studying in these cities.
 Santiago is the only location with a resident director on-site.
 Students must enroll in an appropriate-level Spanish language course.
-Since Middlebury has taken over this program from SUNY, students must now sign a pledge to speak Spanish.
+Students must sign a pledge to speak Spanish.

 A full semester course load for undergraduates is 4.5 classes; usually 15-16 semester credit hours.